The Kananesgi Basket and Carving Festival Celebrates Cherokee Artists10.29.2019

 Louise (pictured above) grew up in Cherokee as one of eight children.
 She learned how to make baskets when she was only ten years old by watching her mother.
 Like her mother and the generations before her, Louise starts by gathering her own materials, including white oak, which she forms into splits, and plant roots, which she uses to create different dyes.
 As Louise’s mother told her, this is what a basket maker does.
 A “basket weaver” uses materials from someone else, but a “basket maker” does everything from the beginning to the end.

-Other esteemed artists you can encounter at the Kananesgi Basket Festival include Gabe Crowe, Lori Reed and JR Wolfe, Betty Maney, Maidena Welch, Ramona Lossie, and Eva Reed, among others.
+Other esteemed artists you can encounter at the Kananesgi Basket Festival include Gabriel Crowe, Lori Reed, James R. Wolfe Jr., Betty Maney, Maidena Welch Wildcatt, Ramona Lossie, and Eva Reed, among others.

 Growing the Cherokee Arts Economy